w3f/polkadot-wiki/docs/build-node-management.md

 **Exporting blocks**

 To export blocks to a file, use `export-blocks`.
-Export in JSON (default), or binary (`--binary true`).
+Export in JSON (default) or binary (`--binary true`).

 ```bash